flodebarre/SocEvolSubdivPop/docs/readme.md

  -  `htg-island_onestepWF.c` [(click here to download)](https://github.com/flodebarre/SocEvolSubdivPop/raw/master/Programs/C/htg-island_onestepWF.c)

 ## Submission file
-The simulations were run on the Migale cluster <http://migale.jouy.inra.fr>, which has a `qsub` type queuing system.
+The simulations were run on the [Migale cluster](http://migale.jouy.inra.fr), which has a `qsub` type queuing system.

 To execute the scripts: